Click on the department link to go directly to its listing.

 FINE ARTS DEPARTMENT

 Elizabeth Hankins is the high school’s Orchestra Director.
 She conducts the String Orchestra, Camarata, Philharmonia Orchestra, Symphony Orchestra, Chamber Orchestra, and the Lakewood Project rock orchestra.
 She has a Bachelor’s in Music Education from Oberlin Conservatory at Oberlin College and a Master’s in Education from Baldwin-Wallace College.
 In 2017 she earned her PhD from Case Western Reserve University.
 Dr. Hankins was named a Grammy Music Educator Award Finalist in 2017.In 2013 and 2015 she was named Yale University's Distinguished Music Educator.
 In 2013, she was named Oberlin Conservatory's Distinguished Alumni for Music Education.
 In 2003 she was named the American String Teachers Association Teacher of the Year for the State of Ohio as well as LHS’ Teacher of the Year.
 She founded the Lakewood Project, considered the world’s first high school rock orchestra.
-She was Past Regional Chair of the Ohio Music Educators Association, Past President of the Ohio String Teachers Association and Past President of the Ohio School Orchestras Association.
+She was Past Regional Chair of the Ohio Music Educators Association and is currently its Orchestra Affairs Chair, Past President of the Ohio String Teachers Association and Past President of the Ohio School Orchestras Association.
 Dr. Hankins also guest conducts and gives clinics throughout the country.
 RETURN TO TOP

 Dayna Hansen teaches Art 1 and Photography.
 She holds a BA in Art Education from Kent State University.
 A Mentor native, Mrs. Hansen taught in Charleston, S.C., before returning home to the Cleveland area to join our District in 2015.
 She is the LHS Art Club adviser.
 She looks forward to working with Lakewood students, parents and the community.
 RETURN TO TOP

-Annie McQuay teaches Media Art & Design 1 & 2.
+Anne McQuay teaches Media Art & Design 1 & 2.
 She is certified to teach Art and Career & Technical Education.
 She holds a BS in art education from Miami University.
 She joined Lakewood in 2005.
 Before coming to LHS she taught middle school art in Las Vegas for a year and taught two years at Holy Family in Parma.
 RETURN TO TOP

 Arline Olear teaches Art 2 and Art 3.
 She holds a BFA from the Cleveland Institute of Art and a ME from Case Western Reserve University.
 Before joining Lakewood Schools in 2006, she taught art in the Rocky River schools and also worked as a professional corporate photographer.
 Of teaching students art she says: “I believe students find satisfaction in accomplishing something creative after days or weeks of hard work.
 They keep me excited about the subject and I hope to do the same for them.”
 RETURN TO TOP